syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ### Null value support

 `GridTimeColumn` provides support to restrict or allow null value in columns based on `AllowNull` property.
-The default value for `AllowNull` property is `True`.Instead of displaying null values, you can display hint text using `PlaceholderText` property.
+The default value of `AllowNull` property is `True`.
+Instead of displaying null values, you can display hint text using the `PlaceholderText` property.

-The `PlaceholderText` does not shown, when the `AllowNull` is `false`.The default value of `PlaceholderText` property is `select a time`.
+The `PlaceholderText` is not displayed, when the `AllowNull` is set to `false`.
+The default value of `PlaceholderText` property is `select a time`.

 {% tabs %}
 {% highlight xaml %}